Skip to content Skip to main navigation Report an accessibility issue

 Owner and Managing Partner, Water Oak Resources LLC

 Jim TevepaughJames Tevepaugh has more than 40 years experience in executive management, program management, engineering, integration and test experience in missile systems, space systems, energy and environmental systems.
-He received his B.S. from North Carolina State University in 1973 and his M.S. from the University of Tennessee in 1979.
+He received his bachelor’s degree from North Carolina State University in 1973 and his master’s from the University of Tennessee in 1979.